-3.1 The School Nurse/s is/are responsible for monitoring the First Aid training of staff, and for keeping records of that training.
+- 3.1 The School Nurse/s is/are responsible for monitoring the First Aid training of staff and keeping records of it. - 3.2 Most staff (job role dependent) have received a one-day training to QNUK Level 3 Award in Emergency First Aid at Work from a third-party first aid training company.
+This is reviewed every three years, and these staff are therefore responsible for dealing with minor incidents requiring First Aid. - 3.3 The School has two School Nurses who are both RGN qualified and hold adult and paediatric immediate/advanced life support qualifications/emergency nurse practitioner status.
+They will therefore deal with any incident that is more than minor.

-- 3.2 The majority of school staff (job role dependent) have received a one-day training to QNUK Level 3 Award in Emergency First Aid at Work from a third-party first aid training company.
-This is reviewed every three years, and these staff are therefore responsible for dealing with minor incidents requiring First Aid. - 3.3 The school has two School Nurses who are both RGN qualified, and hold adult and paediatric immediate/advanced life support qualifications / emergency nurse practitioner status.
-They will therefore deal with any incident that is more than minor. - 3.4 The list of staff with current paediatric first aid certificates is available in the locations detailed at paragraph 2.2. - 3.5 All relevant staff are trained annually by the school nurse in the use of Epipens.
-A list of all pupils who may require this treatment will be held at the Prep and Senior School offices, the Medical Room and notified to all staff at the start of each academic year.
+- 3.4 The list of staff with current paediatric first aid certificates is available in the locations detailed in paragraph 2.2. - 3.5 All relevant staff are trained annually by the School nurse in the use of Epipens.
+A list of all pupils who may require this treatment will be held at the Prep and Senior School offices and the Medical Room and notified to all staff at the start of each academic year.